 Giving feedback can significantly improve employee performance, but according to research, a third of the time when feedback is provided, it actually decreases performance.

 The gold standard for providing feedback begins with setting expectations.
-It starts with setting specific goals (using the SMART goal approach), giving clear instruction, and then providing immediate praise, recognition, and feedback, both positive and constructive.
+It starts with setting specific goals (using the SMART goal or OKR goal approach), giving clear instruction, and then providing immediate praise, recognition, and feedback, both positive and constructive.

 In the ideal environment, feedback is more positive and reinforcing than negative by a 3 to 1 or 5 to 1 ratio.
 However, not all situations are ideal, and some employees struggle with their roles, behaviors, and skill sets.
 Ignoring negativity or focusing only on strengths (unless you can change the job or job duties) doesn’t make the problems go away.